backstage/backstage/docs/plugins/add-to-marketplace.md

 ---
 title: Your Plugin
 author: Your Name
+authorUrl: # A link to information about the author E.g. Company url, github user profile, etc
 category: Monitoring # A single category e.g. CI, Machine Learning, Services, Monitoring
 description: A brief description of the plugin. # Max 170 characters
 documentation: # A link to your documentation E.g. Your github README